iifl-logo

 Risk Management System

-The Company has constituted a Risk management committee and formulated a Risk Management policy to identify, assess and mitigate various risks to the business, which is covered in detail in the Management Discussion and Analysis Report.
+The Company has constituted a Risk Management Committee and adopted a comprehensive Risk Management Policy to identify, assess, monitor, and mitigate risks that may impact its business objectives.
+The Companys risk management framework and key risk factors are discussed in detail in the Management Discussion and Analysis Report.

 Vigil Mechanism/Whistle Blower Policy